-A detailed guide with three methods to remove a tree stump without using a grinder: manually, with chemicals, or by burning it.
+This detailed step-by-step guide shares three methods to remove a tree stump without using a grinder: manually, with chemicals, or by burning it.

 Felling a tree can be difficult work in and of itself, but the real challenge often comes with trying to remove the stump.
 Tree stump grinders are efficient and practical machines but also expensive.